TwilCynder/kuribrawl/doc/public/modding.md

 ```
 (repeated)

-## Files
+# Files
 Keep in mind that everytime a **file descriptor** is presented, its syntax can be found [here](../internal/ressource%20file%20format/0.3.4.md)

-### Champion descriptor
+## Champion descriptor
 A champion descriptor is a text file containing all the informations of a champions that isn't already part of the info of one of its animations.

 - The first line of a Champion Descriptor must contain its *display name*.
 If you want it to be the same as it's internal name, just leave the line empty (it is important that you still include the empty line, as the first line will be considered as the display name regardless of its content).
-- The second line must contain all the *values* of this champions, separated by spaces.
+- The second line must contain all the *values* (numerical properties) of this champions, separated by spaces.
 These values can be found in the [appendix of the descriptor specification](../internal/ressource%20file%20format/0.3.4.md#Annexe)

 It is important to note that two special values may be used :
 - `x` indicate the default value (this is the case for any value in a descriptor that has a default value, but all champion values have an implicit default value)